felixateya/felixateya/README.md

 ## 🚀 About Me

-- 🌱 I’m currently learning Go Lang
+- 🌱 I’m currently learning java
 - 👯 I’m looking to collaborate on Anything challenging and educative
 - 💬 Ask me about javascript, Ruby, Python, SQl, Firebase, React, MongoDB, Supabase
 - 📫 How to reach me: mulaafelix6@gmail.com